Alternative drive concepts and their practical application in logistics

 Battery-powered vehicles

-Natural gas powertrains
+Natural gas powered engines

 Fuel cells

-The electric motor is powered by fuel cells, which turn hydrogen into electricity.
+An electric motor is powered by fuel cells, which turn hydrogen into electricity.
 In fact, the technology is already well advanced.
 For example, fuel cells have proven their suitability for everyday use in ground conveyors and have become an indispensable feature of space flight.
 However, the technology has yet to be proven on the road.
 At the moment, it is really only prototypes that are in use.

 Study new mobility - micromobility at PFH